PROgrammers-4901/Social-Media-Privacy-Bot/README.md

 # Social_Media_Privacy_Bot

-BEFORE DOCKER IS SET UP THIS IS HOW TO RUN

-    Open terminal in the root folder:
-    `npm run install-dependencies` - to install dependencies `npm run start-frontend` - to run the frontend `npm run start-backend` - to run the backend

-DOCKER INSTRUCTIONS
+## *HOW TO RUN WITH DOCKER*

-    Download and install the latest version of Docker
+ 1. Download and install the latest version of Docker

-    Open terminal at the root of the project (where docker-compose.yml is) `docker-compose build` to build the images (you need to do this every time you make changes to the program) `docker-compose up` to start the container
+ 2. Open terminal at the root of the project (where docker-compose.yml is)

-    The frontend is available now at localhost:3000 The backend is available now at localhost:5000
+ 3.  `docker-compose build` to build the images
+ 4.  `docker-compose up` to start the container (front/backend are now accessible)

-    `docker-compose down` to shut down the container
+ 5.  `docker-compose down` to shut down the container

+## *HOW TO RUN WITHOUT DOCKER*
+ 1. Open terminal in the root folder:
+ 2. `npm run install-dependencies` - to install dependencies
+ 3. `npm run start-frontend` - to run the frontend
+ 4. `npm run start-backend` - to run the backend

+The frontend is accessible at localhost:3000
+The backend is accessible at localhost:5000